 How to answer “What are your weaknesses?” in an interview

 A question that is often asked during interviews and that can be difficult to answer: what are your weaknesses?
-This week’s interview tips are dedicated to exactly this question, to give you some guidance on how to answer it professionally.
+This blog is dedicated to exactly this question, to give you some guidance on how to answer it professionally.

-It’s important to remember that there is no “one size fits all” approach to answering this question and you have to find what works best for you.
+Firstly, remember that there is no “one size fits all” approach to answering this question.
+We suggest you find the way that works best for you.
 When you prepare for the interview, sit down and tailor the answer to yourself.

 Where to start